philipp-baumann/simplerspec-pedometron-article/README.md

 remotes::install_github("philipp-baumann/simplerspec")
 ```

-Now we are ready to proceed to the fundamentals of the package.
+Now we are ready to dive into to the fundamentals of the package.
 We use
 the example data set from my MSc thesis.
 First, let’s load required
 packages.